vonshirco/practice-c-programming-with-von/README.md

 # Practice C Programming with von

-This is a special repo designed for C Programming Language students who want to dive and learn the basics of the language
+This is a special repo designed for C Programming Language students who want to dive and learn the basics of the language.

 This repo is carefully designed so that it covers the basics from simple to complex 😁 but its easy to understand whether you are coming from another language or new to programming